Who We Are

 The late Al-Haj Abdul-Muquith Choudhury

-Amcariza Foundation, is a British not for profit organisation – with one mission.
-To donate grants for free to people who are down on their luck but in way that dignifies them and their sponsor.
+Amcariza Foundation, is a British charity – with one mission.
+To donate grants or fund the needy, who are in crisis or conflict but in a way that dignifies them and their sponsor.
 Run by ordinary people who got together, to find a new way of celebrating and helping developing countries.

 Our name combines the initials and names of two significant local individuals: AMC and Ariza.
 It carries on the legacy of one man.
 The late Al-Haj Abdul Muquith Choudhury (AMC), who was born in Sylhet, the land of his landowning ancestors, AMC is the father of Amcariza’s founder Yasmin Choudhury.